-Time-Keeping and Attendance (Timing altered due to Covid)
+Time-Keeping and Attendance

-The School day begins at 8.45am.
+The school opens from 8:30am allowing a staggered drop off to ease congestion and support safe parking.
+During this time children will complete early work tasks.
+Registration begins at 8.45am.
 The children must be ready to come into school by this time.
 At Hainford V.C.
 Primary School we want all children to learn the value of good time-keeping.
 The children have a full day's activities.
 If a child is late, he or she will miss part of the curriculum.
 This time is never made up and persistent lateness will affect your child's progress in school.
 Parents and carers can help by making sure that their child learns the useful habit of arriving on time.
 This will help them at school and later on within the world of work.